test-fullautomation/python-genpackagedoc/packagedoc/additional_docs/Listings.rst

 **Examples:**/VS

-This is an reST directive :acontent:`pythoncode` code example:
+This is a reST directive :acontent:`pythoncode` code example:

 .. pythoncode::